animaltraits/animaltraits.github.io/docs/index.md

 Herberstein, M. E. et al. 2021.
 An animal trait database for body mass, metabolic rate and brain size.

-The database and associated code can be freely reused with no restrictions.
+The database and associated software can be freely reused with no restrictions.
 If you use the database in your research, we request that you cite the paper, and, when possible, also cite the relevant original data sources that are identified in the database.